-The final touch for the place settings are faux leaves that I painted for a wreath last year.
+The final touch for the place settings is faux leaves that I painted for a wreath last year.
 I just tucked them into the napkin rings.

 The outdoor Thanksgiving table was complete.
-Fortunately, it’s projected from the elements.
+Fortunately, it’s protected from the elements.

 Can you see the seating area in the back?